Order before 00:30 for next day delivery Extra 15% off on APP Earn £15 Credit? Over 194k reviews & 4.4 rated

 5. Dumbbell upright row

-The dumbbell upright row can be used to target your shoulders or traps, depending on how wide or narrow you keep your elbows during the movement.
+The dumbbell upright row can be used to target your shoulders or traps, depending on how wide or narrow you keep your elbows.
 The closer you keep your hands together, the more the exercise works your traps.
-The wider you keep them, the more it works the side delts.
+The wider you keep them, the more it works your side delts.

 How to do the dumbbell upright row

-• Grab a set up dumbbells and stand up straight with the weights resting on the front of your thighs with your palms facing downwards.
+• Grab a set of dumbbells and stand up straight with the weights resting on the front of your thighs with your palms facing downwards.

-• Engage your shoulders (the muscles on the side) and lift the hands and elbows upwards, keeping the palms facing the floor.
+• Engage your side delts and lift your hands and elbows upwards, keeping your palms facing the floor.

-• At the top of the movement, when the muscles are fully contracted, the weights in your hands should be in line with your shoulders and facing forwards.
-There should almost be a 90-degree bend from the elbow to the shoulder.
+• At the top of the movement, the weights should be in line with your shoulders.
+There should be almost a 90-degree bend from your elbow to your shoulder.

 • Hold this position for a second and return slowly to the starting position.